cartertemm/pynvgt/README.md

 This project is sort of everything goes.
 I wrote it to simplify the creation of CI/CD pipelines and GitHub actions, but would be willing to accept any additions that are well thought out.
 A few ideas:

 - [ ] MCP server for enhanced communication with large language models (in progress)
+- [ ] Documentation manager (`pynvgt doc`) to automatically search through classes, functions, methods, properties and display them from the CLI
 - [ ] Checksum verification.
 We obviously use SSL to mitigate basic MITM attacks, this would add another layer of protection
 - [ ] Project Scaffolding.
 Create new NVGT projects with templates (`pynvgt new`), inspired by cookiecutter
 - [ ] Build scripts: watch mode, automated rebuilds, etc